jon-jacky/Piety/shells/README.md

 - **wyshka.py**: Shell that can alternate between *pysh* (Python) and the command line interface to another application program, such as *ed*.
 You can use Python without leaving the application.
+This shell can also redirect command output from the application or from Python to a text buffer instead of the terminal.

-Revised Jan 2018
+Revised Jan 2020